roovo/obsidian-card-board/CONTRIBUTING.md

 - elm-coverage
 - elm-format
 - check production build works
+- check nothing is logged to js console
 - check with no config (data.json file)
 - check with previous config file versions
 - is README up to date?